Turfjs/turf/packages/turf-mean-center/README.md

 ## meanCenter

-Takes a [of {@link Point](http://geojson.org/geojson-spec.html#feature-collection-objects) and returns the mean center.
+Takes a [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects) of [Point](http://geojson.org/geojson-spec.html#point) and returns the mean center.
 Can be weighted.

 **Parameters**